tropiano/tropianhs/_posts/2025-05-10-april-report.md

 | HuggingFace       | - $0.53        |
 | Total             | - $22.19       |

-Damn, this is the first month in a few years that I am spending more than I am making.
-I feel like a VC funded startup right now.
+Damn, this is the first month in a few years that I am spending more than I am making. **I feel like a VC funded startup** right now.
 And it's not a good feeling.
 Book sales are at an all-time low, and I don't think this is going to change, maybe there will be a rebound at the end of the year.
 But in the short term I am not expecting one.
-I guess if publishing the translation of the book in Spanish has had any effect on the sales?
+I guess if **publishing the translation of the book in Spanish** has had any effect on the sales?
 I will wait until the end of May, and then I will try to take it off the market to see if it makes a difference.

 ## The future

-This might be and definitely is a problem for a distant future.
+This might be and definitely is a problem for a distant future, or whenever I ßhave time.
 What to focus on?
-It's clear that right now nothing is working, but it's not clear in which direction to go.
-I might try to write another book, or maybe I can try to launch another product, since I have 58 different ideas for new products in my Trello board.
+It's clear that **right now nothing is working**, but it's not clear in which direction to go.
+I might try to write another book, or maybe I can try to launch another product, since **I have 58 different ideas** for new products in my Trello board.
 Maybe I should launch a directory of not-validated startup ideas?
 Or maybe almost validated?
 Some of those ideas are interesting and have some validation like a viral tweet, or a feature request on a specific competitor tool.
 I will add this to the list.
 Now it's 59.

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co